Amoghtech/Amoghtech/README.md

 ## I'm a Student !!

-- 🌱 I’m currently learning Flutter and DSA
+- 🌱 I’m currently learning Flutter and practicing CP
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2021 Goals: Contribute more to Open Source projects
+- 🥅 2022 Goals: Contribute more to Open Source projects

 ---

 <img src="Stats.png"/>

 ---

 ### My stats

 <p  align="center">